-\BMSP6340 Current Problems & Research Approaches in Genes and Genomes, or equivalent course approved by the BRIM/BPG Program, is required for admission into the Biomarkers and Bioinformatics Certificate Program.
+\BMSP634 Current Problems & Research Approaches in Genes and Genomes, or equivalent course approved by the BPG Program, is required for admission into the BPG Certificate Program.

-NOTE: The University of Toledo PhD or MSBS students may take individual BPG or BRIM courses as electives, with permission of the instructor.
-To receive a Certificate in Biomarkers and Bioinformatics, however, an online application to the program must be submitted and accepted.
-All applications will be reviewed by the BRIM/BPG Program Admissions Committee.
-The online application must be filed ONLY for those seeking a certificate and is not required for those requesting these courses as electives.
+NOTE: Currently enrolled UT Ph.D. in Biomedical Sciences or MSBS students may take individual BPG courses as electives, with permission of the instructor.
+To receive a Certificate in Bioinformatics, an online application must be submitted and accepted.

+All applications will be reviewed by the BPG Program Admissions Committee.
+Electronic, online application must be filed ONLY for those seeking a certificate, as opposed to taking these courses as electives.

-Applying to the BRIM/BPG Certificate Program:
+Applying to the BPG Certificate Program: